 Pool heat pumps in a nutshell

 The simplest way to describe how a pool heat pump works is that they draw in the warm air from around the unit, and transfer the heat to the water before returning it to the swimming pool.
 There is no actual heat generation involved so energy consumption is kept at a minimum.
 Now if that explanation isn’t enough, then you’re in luck, let’s go on to a more detailed explanation to how a heat pump pool heater works.
+Don't have a pool heat pump yet?
+Click here to know the benefits of having one.

 Step-by-step pool heat pump process